Zhucheng-Shao/Zhucheng-Shao.github.io/index.md

 <b>[How the characteristics of social media influencers and live content influence consumers' impulsive buying in live streaming commerce?
 The role of congruence and attachment](https://www.emerald.com/insight/content/doi/10.1108/JRIM-08-2023-0277/full/html) </b> <br>
 <b>Zhucheng Shao</b> <br>
 <b>Journal of Research in Interactive Marketing</b> <br>
+Citation: Shao, Z. (2023), "How the characteristics of social media influencers and live content influence consumers' impulsive buying in live streaming commerce?
+The role of congruence and attachment", <*>Journal of Research in Interactive Marketing<*>, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JRIM-08-2023-0277

 {% include_relative _includes/services.md %}